Best Fireplace Grate (Reviews & Buyer’s Guide)

 Put the Logs on the Grate

-Place two longs on the grate, making sure that they are parallel to each other.
+Place two logs on the grate, making sure that they are parallel to each other.
 One of them should be close to the front and the other should be close to the back.
-Add some dried bark or crumbled newspaper between the two logs, then place some kindling on the top.
+Add some dried bark or crumpled newspaper between the two logs, then place some kindling on the top.

 Add More Logs